 To create a new pool, select Add from the Tasks drop-down menu in the Pools section and specify a pool name.

 To add members to a pool, highlight the pool name from the Pools section and select the specific action from the Add in the Members section of the Tasks drop-down menu.

 Note: Parallels Remote Application Server also supports native pools of certain virtualization solutions.
 Therefore, if should you have a pool already set up on one of your VDI hosts, you can add that native pool to a Parallels pool.

 Publishing Resources from VDI Guests

-You can publish both virtual desktops and applications (feature unique to Remote Application Server) from VDI guests, or pools of VDI guests.
+You can publish both virtual desktops and applications (features unique to the Remote Application Server) from VDI guests or pools of VDI guests.
 By following the procedure below, you will be able to publish the Notepad application from the bereavement vDesktopE1 guest: